gazconroy/digital-comma/_posts/2021-03-04-open-api-3-documentation-tools-oss-projects.md

 classes: wide
 ---

-There remain a few excellent options to choose from, each with individual strengths and features.
+There are a few excellent options to choose from, each with individual strengths and features.
 Whatever your budget, I'd say that there's no such thing as a perfect OAS3 (Open API 3 specification) documentation tool.
 You need to decide what's most important to you and accept the compromises you must make.

 Note that I'm only considering Open API **3** tools here so will not cover Open API 2 tools like *Dapperdox* and *Apiary*.
 {: .notice--info}